Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 ## Team culture building & best practices
 - two main tenets: RESPECT & TRUST people.
 How to build trust ?
-Start by trusting others, be trustworthy, build relationships + it takes time [Minimum Viable Bureaucracy] + [TrekOps] + [MAPP] on trust, autonomy & Agile methods in Michelin
+Start by trusting others, be trustworthy, build relationships + it takes time [Minimum Viable Bureaucracy] + [MAPP] on trust, autonomy & Agile methods in Michelin
+- [TrekOps]
+> Something that is really great about Star Trek, is that when a character notices something is amiss,
+> and they are the only one to see it, **the rest of the crew doesn’t just dismiss their concerns offhand**.
+> **Their concerns are ALWAYS valid**.
 - write down team tenets as guidelines for priorities
 - define clear team goals with deadlines
 - build a team brand: catchy name, logo, slogan...
 [PP]